Categories |

 According to sensorybeginings.com:

 We humans build tactile discrimination skills through day-to-day HANDS-ON interaction with the world.
-See how hands-on is capitalized, bolded, and italicized in the last sentence?
+See how the last sentence capitalizes, bolds, and italicizes hands-on?
 That means it’s important.
 And by hands-on, I mean hands, feet, mouths, and skin.
-The youngest children do much of their tactile exploring with their lips and tongues.
-No big surprise, kid need to touch lots of different stuff over and over again to develop their sensory system.
+The youngest children do much tactile exploring with their lips and tongues.
+No big surprise, kids need to touch lots of different stuff repeatedly to develop their sensory system.

 Two Types Of Touch Perception